Amelita Ramos: Personal life

 She married Fidel V. Ramos, who was then an army officer, on October 21, 1954, at the Central Church (now known as Central United Methodist Church) in Manila.
 They started as friends while they were classmates at the UP High School and neighbors at Padre Faura Street in Manila.
 Together, they have five daughters: Angelita Ramos-Jones, Josephine Ramos-Samartino, Carolina Ramos-Sembrano, Cristina Ramos-Jalasco, and Gloria Ramos.
 They also have eight grandsons and five granddaughters.
 He died on July 31, 2022, due to complications from COVID-19.

+Josephine Ramos-Samartino's (daughter) grave at Manila Memorial Park – Sucat.

 In the early hours of June 27, 2011, Ramos' daughter, Josephine, died due to lung cancer at the age of 54 at The Medical City in Pasig, Metro Manila.
 The former president admitted shortly after that Josephine, the second of their five daughters, was a smoker for 25 years who had only disclosed her illness to the family five weeks before her death.

 Aside from being a sportswoman, Ramos is also recognized as a talented amateur pianist, performing on several occasions with the Executive Combo Band of Raul Manglapus.